A topological model for the HOMFLY-PT polynomial: Introduction

-Let $\sigma$ be a Kauffman state.
-We define two sets of curves on $\Sigma'$: $F(\sigma)$ (given by arcs between the punctures) and $L(\sigma)$ (given by ovals around punctures).
-Then, as above, they lead to two homology classes (as in Definition \ref{classesJ}):
+For the Jones polynomial, our idea is to fix a resolution into state circles associated to a Kauffman state $\sigma$ and to ``push the set of state circles'' onto the surface $\Sigma'$.
+Then, we transform the state circles into two collections of arcs and ovals.
+We define two sets of curves on $\Sigma'$: $F(\sigma)$ (given by arcs between the punctures) and $L(\sigma)$ (given by ovals around punctures):